Is Taco Bell Gluten-Free? Everything You Need to Know!

 Additionally, the tortilla chips and hash browns are fried in the same fryer as the cinnamon twists, which contain wheat.

-And everything is prepared in Taco Bell’s shared kitchen without protocols to prevent gluten cross-contamination.
+Everything is prepared in Taco Bell’s shared kitchen without protocols or extra precautions to prevent cross-contact with gluten-containing foods.

 For multiple dietary restrictions, search Taco Bell’s menu by your allergen or multiple allergens.
 As with gluten, read the fine print in Taco Bell’s allergy disclaimer.